Call Today! Free Immediate Response (818) 781-1570

 Posted by Alan Eisner | Jan 31, 2018

-When you are convicted of criminal offense in Los Angeles, losing your freedom to a jail sentence can impact every part of your personal and professional life.
+When you are convicted of a criminal offense in Los Angeles, losing your freedom to a jail sentence can impact every part of your personal and professional life.

 However, in some cases, alternatives to incarceration in California could give you another chance at freedom.
 A criminal conviction does not always mean you will have to spend time in a Los Angeles County jail or a California state prison.
+This possibility of a different outcome can bring a sense of relief and hope in an otherwise daunting situation.

-So, what exactly is alternative sentencing?
 In simple terms, it provides you with an alternative to avoid serving time in jail.
-Alternative sentencing can be implemented through several programs that were put in place California lawmakers for a negotiated plea agreement by your criminal defense attorney and the prosecutor.
+Alternative sentencing can be implemented through several programs that were put in place by California lawmakers for a negotiated plea agreement between your criminal defense attorney and the prosecutor.

 It can prevent the county jails and state prisons from overcrowding, and it's also a significant cost savings to California tax payers who don't have to pay for your incarceration.
 In addition, it gives you the opportunity to rehabilitate and get your life in order, especially if you have a drug or alcohol addiction.

-California Alternative Sentencing Requirements
+Alternative Sentencing Requirements

 Again, it's important to note that alternative sentencing is not always an option in a Los Angeles County criminal court.
 There are many factors the judge will consider to determine if you are eligible for an alternative sentence.
 These factors include:

-• Whether you committed a violent crime, such as sexual assault, murder, robbery, and did your crime involve the use of a weapon;
+• Whether you committed a violent crime, such as sexual assault, murder, or robbery, and did your crime involve the use of a weapon;

 • Your criminal history of prior convictions;